 Crozes-Hermitage is no exception to this rule.
 The vineyards extend 10 miles north and south of the villages of Tain and Hermitage itself – Crozes is found to the north of the Hermitage appellation boundaries.
 The area under vine has expanded considerably in the 21st century, as exorbitant land prices encouraged investors to target less prestigious appellations.
 As of 2022, there are over 1700 hectares planted, surrounded by pretty cherry orchards that give the landscape a timeless and uniformly tranquil quality.

 However, the terroir is far from homogeneous.
-In general, the most fruit-forward, structured, and bright styles are made in the loess soils in the northern half of the zone, while further south, one encounters flatter terrain and lower altitude.
+Generally, the most fruit-forward, structured, and bright styles are made in the loess soils in the northern half of the zone, while further south encounters flatter terrain and lower altitude.
 The alluvial plain south of the village can occasionally be too fertile for high-quality wine production, although certain growers are regrettably happy to overlook that fact.
 The trademark style of the southern half of Crozes-Hermitage is soft and approachable red wines with black fruit and moderate acidity.
 A small amount of white wine is also produced in the appellation, based on a marriage between Marsanne and Roussanne.

 It isn’t easy to pin down red Crozes-Hermitage, due to the variances in terroir and winemaking.
 Tasted blind, the best labels can fool critics into believing that Hermitage is sitting in their glass.
 Top cuvées will balance approachability with structure, offering aromas of dark fruit, garrigue, pepper, and a touch of damp earth.
 The palate should be generous but not one-dimensional, supported by firm yet ripe tannins.
 Freshness and vibrant acidity are obligatory elements in all good Crozes-Hermitage.